Devuna/Devuna-CoolTips/README.md

 ## Overview ##

-There are two templates included in the Queue Edit in Place Template set:
+There are two templates included in the CoolTips Template set:

 1. KCR_GlobalCoolTips - *Application* EXTENSION template adds CoolTip to all procedures.
 This is not required, you may select each and every one procedure too.
 2. KCR_CoolTip - *Procedure* EXTENSION template to enable CoolTips for the procedure.